evil-lair/EFHW-antennas/README.md

 ![xfmroutside](images/xfmroutside.jpg)

-In the transformer directory are some gerber files for my cicuit boards:
+In the transformer directory are some gerber files for my circuit boards:

 25_9.zip is for 29.5mm ferrite